-“Lease-to-own” is witcho’s unique model for helping small business owners purchase commercial property.
-In this model, withco purchases the property in partnership with a small business owner, and as part of the new five-year lease agreement, the small business owner earns a percentage of the down payment needed to purchase the property each time they pay rent to us.
-At the end of the lease, the small business owner can then purchase the property from withco.
+“Lease-to-own” is witcho’s unique model for helping business owners own their business’ real estate.
+In this model, withco purchases the property in partnership with a small business owner, and as part of the new 1o-year lease agreement, the small business owner earns a percentage of the down payment needed to purchase the property each time they pay rent to us.
+At the end of the lease, the business owner can then purchase the property from withco.

 How does lease-to-own work?

-withco’s lease-to-own model is the simplest and easiest way to purchase commercial property.
+withco’s lease-to-own model is the simplest and easiest way to own your business’ real estate.

 Do I have to stay in my current space?

 No. We are happy to help you relocate if needed.
-One of the reasons we undergo a thorough qualification process is to determine 1) whether or not you’re ready for property ownership 2) whether or not you can afford the space you’re currently renting.
+One of the reasons we analyze your financials and current lease is to determine 1) whether or not you’re ready for property ownership 2) whether or not you can afford the space you’re currently renting and if its a smart investment.
 If not, witcho will help you find a new space that better fits your business’s financials.

 Need more room?
-We are also happy to help you find the perfect place to expand your business that still fits within your budget.
+We encourage you to find the perfect place to expand your business that still fits within your budget.
 Rest assured that your success is our success, so it’s in our best interest to make sure you’re in the best possible space for your business.

 What is a down payment credit?

-Credit = cash.
-In a withco partnership, small businesses earn real money every time they pay rent over the course of five years.
-At the end of the five-year lease, they will have earned enough cash (i.e. credit) to use towards a down payment to purchase the property. withco then gifts the small business owner their down payment credit at the time of purchase, helping the small business owner avoid spending all their savings on closing costs.
+Our Down Payment Credit = cash.
+In a withco partnership, our partners earn real money every time they pay rent over the course of five years.
+At year 5, they will have earned enough cash (i.e. credit) to use towards a down payment to purchase the property. withco then gifts the small business owner their down payment credit at the time of purchase, helping the small business owner avoid spending all their savings on closing costs.